dcos/demos/flink/1.9/README.md

  - Manual install: 15min
 - Target audience: Anyone interested in stream data processing and analytics with Apache Kafka and Apache Flink.

+A video of this demo can be found [here](https://www.youtube.com/watch?v=bwPXNlVHTeI).

 **Table of Contents**:

 - [Architecture](#architecture)